Code-Institute-Submissions/weather-app/README.md

 ### Site Owner Goals:
-* To provide suitable and not too crowded website for users interested in band
+* To provide suitable and not too crowded website for users interested in weather
-* To attract new and current fans
+* To attract new and current weather app users
-* Receive contact details through use of contact form
 * To make sure all information provided is correct

 # User Requirements and Expectations: